Woodbridge, Connecticut: Government and politics

 Woodbridge is governed by a 6-member Board of Selectmen.

-Woodbridge's current First Selectwoman is Beth Heller, whose term expires in June 2023.
-Heller has served as the town's First Selectwoman since May 2017, and has been re-elected in May 2019 and May 2021.
-Heller previously served as interim First Selectwoman from April to June 2013, following the death of former First Selectman Ed Sheehy.
+Woodbridge's current First Selectman is Mica Cardozo, whose term expires in December 2025.
+This is Cardozo's first term as First Selectman.
+Cardozo served two terms as Deputy Selectman to former First Selectwoman Beth Heller and was appointed as Ordinance Chairman.

+Cardozo was preceded as First Selectman by Democrat Beth Heller, who served in the position for three terms between 2017 and 2023.
+She also served briefly in the position following the death of Ed Sheehy, stepping up from her position as his deputy first selectman.

 The town's previous First Selectwoman was Democrat Ellen Scalettar, who was first elected in 2013, and was re-elected in 2015.
 Scalettar did not seek a third term in 2017.

 Prior to Scalettar, Democrat Ed Sheehy served as the town's First Selectman.
 He became First Selectman in April 2006.
 Sheehy served on the Board of Selectmen for 27 years as a regular selectman.
 The Board of Selectmen elected Sheehy First Selectman by a 3 to 2 vote, along party lines, to replace Amey Marella (Republican), who stepped down to accept a job as Deputy Commissioner of the Connecticut Department of Environmental Protection.
 Before becoming First Selectwoman in 2001, Marella was an attorney with the United States Environmental Protection Agency.
 Edward Sheehy was reelected in May 2009 to another two-year term.
 On April 22, 2013, Sheehy died suddenly at the age of 73 while still holding the First Selectman's office.
 He was actively seeking re-election in May.
 He was laid to rest on April 27, 2013.